elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/README.md

-# Datasets and Codes of the PCOSGen: An ultrasound imaging-based dataset and its benchmarking for automatic classification of poly cystic ovary syndrome
+# Datasets and Codes of the PCOSGen: An ultrasound imaging-based dataset and its benchmarking for automatic classification of polycystic ovary syndrome

-This repository contains the datasets and codes utilized in the manuscript titled 'PCOSGen: An ultrasound imaging-based dataset and its benchmarking for automatic classification of poly cystic ovary syndrome'.
-At first, the codes utilized to benchmark the PCOSGen train and test dataset have been discussed.
-The PCOSGen train and test dataset contains ultraound images with binary labels.
+This repository contains the datasets and codes utilized in the manuscript 'PCOSGen: An ultrasound imaging-based dataset and its benchmarking for automatic classification of polycystic ovary syndrome'.
+At first, the codes used to benchmark the PCOSGen train and test dataset have been discussed.
+The PCOSGen train and test dataset contains ultrasound images with binary labels.
 This dataset was also utilized in the Auto-PCOS Classification challenge.
-An extended version of the PCOSGen train and test dataset which contains multi-labels has also been now released and benchmarked.
+An extended version of the PCOSGen train and test dataset containing multi-labels has also been released and benchmarked.
 The benchmarking codes of the multi-label classification have been put in a second folder.
-A third dataset, the tabular dataset collected by the team has also been released and discussed in this gtihub repository.
+A third dataset, the tabular dataset collected by the team has also been released and discussed in this GitHub repository.

 # Benchmarking-Codes-of-the-PCOSGen: Binary & Multilabel Classification

 ## Introduction

 The PCOSGen dataset, a first-of-its-kind resource, comprises diverse training and test datasets collected from multiple internet sources, including YouTube, ultrasoundcases.info, and Kaggle.
-It has been meticulously annotated by experienced gynecologists based in New Delhi, India, specifically for this research.
+It has been meticulously annotated by experienced gynaecologists based in New Delhi, India, specifically for this research.

 Our study evaluates the following models: